Thank you for your interest in volunteering for our programs! Volunteers like you are essential to bird monitoring and conservation efforts.

 Learn more and get involved

 Anyone interested in the survey can learn more via the NatureCounts portal.
-There, even before signing up to see the available routes map, you can consult the Survey Protocol and the most recent newsletter, which can be found under the resources tab
+There, even before signing up to see the available routes map, you can consult the Survey Protocol and the most recent newsletter, which can be found under the resources tab.

-Route sign up, access to project materials, data entry, and data management is via the project’s NatureCounts portal: https://www.birdscanada.org/birdmon/nightjars/main.jsp.
+Route sign up, access to project materials, data entry, and data management is via the project’s NatureCounts portal: http://www.birdscanada.org/birdmon/nightjars/main.jsp.
 If you do not have a NatureCounts account, you simply need to click on “Sign Up” and follow the prompts.
 If you do have an existing account you simply need to add the project to your list.

 For more information, please email Andrew Coughlan: acoughlan AT birdscanada.org.